-Due to the complexity of the instrument setup, all BVIT observations will be carried out by our local BVIT expert, thus observations are also subject to expert availability.
+Due to the complexity of the instrument setup, all BVIT observations can only be carried out by our local BVIT expert.
+Unfortunately, our previous BVIT expert resigned in 2020 (in the middle of the pandemic) and, due to lack of demand for this instrument, we do not currently have a local expert.